Ak-Shaw/karngyan.com/content/projects/jaroble.md

 Founding team member and core backend team player.

-Have single-handedly implemented the following backend APIs and Microservices:
+Have implemented the following backend APIs and Microservices:

 - **Sign-In** functionality, which includes:
     - *JWT Authentication*